 This Peanut Butter Nutella Danish Recipe is one that you will make over and over again.
 The recipe is super easy, and it will be ready in 30 minutes.
-Made with puff pastry, you don’t have to make the dough, just roll it, fill it and bake it!
+Made with conventional puff pastry, just roll it, fill it, and bake it!
 The Peanut Butter Nutella Danish is so indulgent, filled with peanut butter cheese and topped with a hefty amount of Nutella.
-What can be better than to start your day with Peanut Butter & Nutella?!
+This indulging combination will make your day!

-- Make sure you whisk well the cream cheese and peanut butter, you don’t want any clumps, here we are looking for a cheesecake like texture so stop and scrape the sides and bottom of the bowl once and mix until fully combined
+- Make sure you whisk well the cream cheese and peanut butter, as you don’t want any clumps!
+We are looking for a cheesecake like texture.
+So stop and scrape the sides and bottom of the bowl once and mix until fully combined

-- I like my danish to burst with chocolaty Nutella, so I added 2/3 cup, you can add less, or more, but note that if you add more the Nutella will most likely burst out thru the danish braid
+- I like my danish to burst with chocolaty Nutella, so I added 2/3 cup.
+Note that if you add more the Nutella will most likely burst out thru the danish braid

 - If you are allergic to peanut butter you can skip it entirely and just use the whisked cream cheese topped with extra Nutella

-- Make sure you buy the Crescent Dough Sheet 🙂 not croissants, not biscuits, not cinnamon buns, while all these sound delicious you need the Crescent Dough Sheet for this recipe
+- Make sure you buy the Crescent Dough Sheet but not croissants, not biscuits, not cinnamon buns.
+While all these sound delicious you need the Crescent Dough Sheet for this recipe

 - It is super easy and quick to make with just a few ingredients